OctopusDeploy/blog/blog/2019-12/build-a-real-world-docker-cicd-pipeline/index.md

 ![](octopus-project-step-add-docker.png)

 For this demo, we use the Microsoft SQL Server 2017 Docker image as our database server.
-This will be the first container we configure in our deployment
+This will be the first container we configure in our deployment.

-The form for a Docker container step is rather long, so I’ve broken the screen shots into parts.
-For the first part, give the step a name and the Role it will be deploying to.
+The form for a Docker container step is rather long, so I’ve broken the screenshots into parts.
+For the first part, give the step a name and the role it will be deploying to.
 For this demonstration, I’m using a simple role of `Docker`, but in a Production scenario, the role would be something more meaningful like: `OctoPetShop-Web-Container`.

 ![](octopus-project-step-docker1.png)